nonbinary-duck/xoshiro-OpenCl/README.md

 There is an issue with my Ubuntu-derivative system and OpenCV where `/usr/include/opencv4/opencv2/...` headers include `#include "opencv2/<stuff>.hpp"` which GCC doesn't like.
 To fix this I used a symbolic link (i.e. `/usr/include/opencv2`).

-OpenCL can also be compiled from source quite easily!
+The OpenCL SDK can also be compiled from source quite easily!
 See [Khronos Group's OpenCL Guide](https://github.com/KhronosGroup/OpenCL-Guide/blob/main/chapters/getting_started_linux.md) for more details.